20110902_001_1920x400

 It’s important to remember that life stages aren’t everything.
 They’re simply used as guidelines for expectations and care.
 A super healthy 11-year-old cat may be treated more like a “mature adult” than a “senior.”
 Ultimately, you and your vet know your pet best and will be able to make the most informed call for care and any potential treatment.

-Atención personalizada que crece con su mascota
+Atención personalizada que crece al ritmo de su mascota

 Más información sobre nuestros paquetes